Introduction

 Benefits and Challenges

-Like any significant policy change, there are both benefits and challenges associated with Trump’s New Rule: Apply for Green Cards Abroad by 2026.
+As with any new policy, there are both benefits and challenges associated with Trump’s New Rule: Apply for Green Cards Abroad by 2026.

 Benefits